ALAADROID/OOP-Bank-System/README.md

 ## How It Works

 1. Account Initialization: Creates bank account instances with unique identifiers and initial deposits.
 2. Transaction Validation: Verifies that transfer amounts are positive and that senders possess adequate funds (including overdraft limits where applicable).
-3. Players input raw row and column values sequentially (values 1 through 3).
-4. Execution & State Update: Adjusts balances across accounts safely and records transaction outcomes successfully.
+3. Execution & State Update: Adjusts balances across accounts safely and records transaction outcomes successfully.

 ## 📥 Cloning the Repository